Last Updated on May 7, 2022

 The Texas rig is an old and popular setup that works for anglers of all skill levels.

 If you’re fishing a lake with a lot of greenery, you’ll want a weedless rig like this to prevent frustration and lost lures.

-I fish some of the murkiest, muckiest, and weediest waters in the country. (at least I think I do) The Texas rig is one I’ve called upon plenty of times, and it’s never let me down.
+I fish some of the murkiest, muckiest, and weediest waters in the country (at least I think I do) and the Texas rig is one I’ve called upon plenty of times that has never let me down.

-By the end of this guide, you’ll know how to rig and use it and what gear to hook up too.
-Let’s get started!
+By the end of this guide, you’ll know how to rig and use it and what gear to hook up to.

 - How to Tie a Texas Rig